torstenberg/torstenberg/README.md

 ## Markdown
 - [CommonMark](https://github.com/commonmark) is the place to start when you want to work with any markdown project
-- [SubEthaEdit](https://github.com/subethaedit) is a nice and light-weight macOS editor also supporting markdown including a preview feature that is highly customizable
+- [SubEthaEdit](https://github.com/subethaedit) is a nice and light-weight macOS editor also supporting markdown including a preview feature that is highly customizable.
+It uses the [showdown](https://github.com/showdownjs/showdown) parser written in Javascript